b9org/b9/docs/BuildBase9.md

 Our return value is simply a pointer to a uint8_t, which serves as the entry point into our Jitted function.

-`generateCode` is called by the VM function `generateAllCode`.

-Currently, we've only implemented the ability to JIT compile either everything or nothing.
+`generateCode` is currently only called by the VM function `generateAllCode`,  because thus far we've only implemented the ability to JIT compile either everything or nothing.
 We run our program using the JIT with the following command:

 `./b9run/b9run -jit ./test/<program>.b9mod`